 You can also modify the clipping path that you created.
-When you edit or modify the selection, I suggest you zoom in as much as possible to ensure which part of the path you are working on.
+When you edit or modify the selection, zoom in as much as possible to ensure which part of the path you are working on.
 Your work will be more accurate by doing so.

 How to Add Additional Paths to an Existing Path Area

 The path option needs to be kept for the process as it is from the Paths Panel.
-Then you will have to select the Pen tool from the toolbar on the left side.
+Then, you must select the pen tool from the toolbar on the left side.
 Then click on the overlapping square icon from the option bar that you will find above.

-You will see an option named Exclude Overlapping Shapes and then click on it.
+You will see an option, Exclude Overlapping Shapes, then click on it.

-When you make the new selection, that selected area will be eliminated from the older selected area.
+When you make the new selection with the pen tool, that selected area will be eliminated from the older selected area.

 How to Modify Existing Points and Curves Along a Path

 You need to find the Paths Selection tool from the toolbar on the left side if you want to modify any existing point.
-The icon of that toolbar will look like an arrow.
+The symbol of that toolbar will look like an arrow.

 When you click on that tool, another option bar will pop up.
-You will see two options the Path Selection Tool and Direct Selection Tool.
+You will see the Path Selection Tool and Direct Selection Tool.
 First, select the Direct Selection Tool containing the white arrow sign.

 You will be able to change and fix the positions of the points in the clipping path.
 In addition, you can drag the handles and the points with the help of this Direct Selection Tool.
 As a result, you can fix any error in the path, points, and handles.

 How to Add New Points to a Path

 If you want to make additional changes to the points created before, you can do that using the Add Anchor Point tool.
 You will find this tool on the toolbar on the left side.